Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/11_sounds/index.md

 ### Playing powerup's sound

-This is very simple, we call the sound when the player picks up a powerup.
+This is very simple, we call the sound's `Play` function when the player picks up a powerup.

 ```csharp
   private void UpdatePowerUps(double dt)